vatpac-technology/sops/docs/terminal/townsville.md

 ## Local Procedures
 ### Initial and Pitch
-The [intial points](../../controller-skills/military/#initial-and-pitch) are 5NM from the ARP, displaced 1,000 feet laterally to the dead side of the runway, `A025`.
+The [initial points](../../controller-skills/military/#initial-and-pitch) are 5NM from the ARP, displaced 1,000 feet laterally to the dead side of the runway, `A025`.

 Aircraft arriving Runway 19 should be assigned either a **left initial** or **right initial**; a straight initial is not available due to high terrain over Magnetic Island.